Locations:

 Ampullary Cancer

-Ampullary cancer is a rare type of carcinoma that forms in an area of your body called the ampulla of Vater.
-The ampulla of Vater is a small opening located where your bile duct and pancreatic duct join.
+Ampullary cancer is a rare and aggressive type of carcinoma that forms in an area of your body called the ampulla of Vater.
+The ampulla of Vater is a small opening where your bile duct and pancreatic duct join.
+The most common symptom is jaundice, or yellowing, in your skin and eyes.
 Treatments include surgery, chemotherapy and radiation therapy.

 Overview